Gigi (novella)

 Gigi ([ʒi.ʒi]) is a 1944 novella by French writer Colette.
-The plot focuses on a young Parisian girl being groomed for a career as a courtesan and her relationship with the wealthy cultured man named Gaston who falls in love with her and eventually marries her.
+The plot concerns a young Parisian girl who is being prepared for a career as a courtesan by her grandmother.
+The novel also describes her relationship with Gaston, a wealthy, cultured family friend who falls in love with her and eventually marries her.

 The novel was translated into English by Roger Senhouse and published (with "The Cat" translated by Antonia White) in 1953.